harrycresswell/harry/content/articles/accessibility-checking-your-writing-on-mac-os.md

 So I want to show you how to change that.

 Text to Speech is super easy to set up.
-You don’t need to install any fancy software, you just need to be a Mac user.
+You don’t need to install any fancy software, you just need to be a Mac user running Mac Sierra or above.

 ## Setting up Text to Speech